Itchy scalp? Mysterious specks in your hair? If you’re worried you have lice, we have two pieces of advice for you:

 It’s those eggs (aka nits) that cause confusion.
 They’re small white specks which may look similar to dandruff - but the differences are easy to spot if you know what to look for.
 We’ll get to that in a moment.
 But first, some background about dandruff.

 Both dandruff and lice can cause scalp itching and small flakes or specks in your hair - but the similarities end there.

 What is dandruff?

 Dandruff is the flaking that results from irritation of your scalp.
-Your flakes and irritation may be linked to seborrheic dermatitis, psoriasis, dry scalp, and other conditions.
+Dandruff symptoms may be linked to seborrheic dermatitis, psoriasis, dry scalp, and other skin conditions.
 These flakes are often visible in your hair or on your shoulders.
 It’s most common on your scalp, but dandruff can also crop up in your eyebrows, or anywhere on your body with hair.
 Dandruff is completely harmless.

 The science of dandruff isn’t fully understood, but it seems to be related to the presence of Malassezia.
 Malassezia is a type of yeast that lives on your scalp and consumes skin oil.
 This can cause irritation and skin overgrowth in some people.
 Those skin cells then flake off in large clusters, causing the familiar dandruff flakes.

 Dandruff or lice: how to tell the difference

 Both dandruff and lice can cause scalp itching and small flakes or specks in your hair - but the similarities end there.
 Here are three key differences Both dandruff and lice can cause scalp itching and small, white flakes or specks in your hair - but the similarities end there.
 Here are three key differences to look for if you’re trying to determine whether you have dandruff or lice symptoms: